LinuxCommandLibrary

 copy

-Export registry key
+Export a registry key to a file

 $ regedit /E [output.reg] [HKEY_CURRENT_USER\Software\App]